DriftlessCloud1/DriftlessCloud/README.md

 [Skills & Tools](https://github.com/DriftlessCloud1/DriftlessCloud/tree/Skills-%26-Tools)

 Custom tools are scripts that I made for myself which has 1 or more better or more efficient functions than regular tools that would come publicly available.
-For me, better than stock tools, for a cyber security expert, probably sucks.

 [Custom Tools](https://github.com/DriftlessCloud1/DriftlessCloud/tree/Custom-Tools)